 Shin pain that occurs while cycling can vary from mild to severe.
 It can be due to a variety of errors and conditions, some that require the attention of a doctor.

 Shin pain while cycling can develop if you overuse the muscles, tendons or bones in the shin area with excessive riding or by not taking proper breaks in between workouts.
 You can also develop pain in the shins if you frequently ride in high gears, have an improper saddle position or height, or the crank of your bike is too long.

 Refrain from bicycling for a couple of days to give your injury time to heal.
 Hold an ice pack or bag of frozen vegetables against your shin for about 20 minutes at a time to help constrict blood vessels and reduce pain and swelling.
 Massage your shin in a circular motion for about five minutes.
 If desired, massage the ice into the muscle.

-Prevent pain and injury by stretching out your shins before your cycling workout.
+Prevent pain and injury with shin splint exercises, such as stretching out your shins before your cycling workout.
 Try standing on the edge of a stair and lifting yourself up on your toes 20 times.
 This will help warm up your shins and make them more resilient.

 Shin pain is not typically a sign of a serious injury.
 However, you should seek medical attention if pain is severe, lasts longer than a few weeks, does not dissipate even after rest, does not improve with home remedies, is accompanied by heat or swelling or occurs after an accident or fall.
 These could be symptoms of a more dangerous medical condition, like a fracture or anterior compartment syndrome or infection.